pagkly/Zed/Investopedia3/Key Person Insurance.md

 How much insurance a company needs will depend on the size and nature of the business, as well as the key person's role.
 It's worth asking for quotes on $100,000, $250,000, $500,000, $750,000, and $1 million policies and comparing the costs of each.

-The cost will also depend on whether the company buys a [term life policy](https://www.investopedia.com/terms/t/termlife.asp) or a [permanent life policy](https://www.investopedia.com/terms/p/permanentlife.asp).
+The cost will also depend on whether the company buys a [[term life policy]](https://www.investopedia.com/terms/t/termlife.asp) or a [[permanent life policy]](https://www.investopedia.com/terms/p/permanentlife.asp).
 Term life is almost always significantly cheaper.

 In addition, the cost of the coverage will vary according to the insured person's age and overall health, just like most other types of life insurance.